Glusk/sprouts/DESIGN.md

 ![AlternateMove](resources/AlternateMoveCobweb.png)

-We can consider two different representation of the game: *geometric* and *combinatorial*.
+We can consider two different representation of the game position:

-### Geometric representation

-Geometric representation consists of curves and points drawn on the screen.
-The following classes can be used to model that:

-- `Vector2` - points
-- `List<Vector2>` - polylines

-### Combinatorial representation
+**geometric** and **combinatorial**.

+A geometric representation deals with geometry - the position of the points, the list of points that constitute a polyline.

 A combinatorial representation is a more abstract view of the game.
-Essentially it is a graph.
+It deals with the graph that represents the game position.

 #### Vertices
 | Label | Position | Color |